R. Kelly sentenced to 30 years in sex trafficking case

 Aaliyah worked with Kelly, who wrote and produced her 1994 debut album, “Age Ain't Nothing But A Number.”
 She died in a plane crash in 2001 at age 22.

-An earlier defense memo suggested prosecutors' arguments for a higher sentence overreached by falsely claiming Kelly participated in the paying of a bribe to a government official in order to facilitate the illegal marriage.
+Kelly didn't testify at his trial, but his then-lawyers portrayed his accusers as girlfriends and groupies who weren't forced to do anything against their will and stayed with him because they enjoyed the perks of his lifestyle.

+His current lawyers had argued he should get no more than 10 years in prison because he had a traumatic childhood “involving severe, prolonged childhood sexual abuse, poverty, and violence.”

-The Associated Press does not name people who say they have been sexually assaulted or abused, unless they come forward publicly.
-The women who spoke at Kelly's sentencing were identified only by first names or pseudonyms.
+The Associated Press does not name people who say they have been sexually assaulted or abused, unless they come forward publicly, as Martinez has.
+Several women who spoke at Kelly's sentencing were identified only by first names or pseudonyms.

 Kelly has been jailed without bail since in 2019.
 He still faces child pornography and obstruction-of-justice charges in Chicago, where a trial is scheduled to begin Aug.
 15.